Three-Year Bachelor of Music (B.M.) in Jazz & Commercial Music

 I am studying jazz trumpet performance under Craig Fraedrich.
 Not only is he helping me become a better jazz soloist and lead trumpet player, he is also giving me real life experience and tips on how to survive as a musician which is one of the most important things for a student musician to learn.

-Shenandoah’s phenomenal faculty have guided me in my growth as a musician, and I’ve developed as a person and as a musician in 2 years faster than I have my entire life.
+Shenandoah’s phenomenal faculty have guided me in my growth as a musician and as a person.
 To me, the best way to give back to my home away from home is to honor it through my passion of performing, and passing on what I’ve learned and experienced to the next generation of students here at Shenandoah and everywhere I can.

 Shenandoah Conservatory’s prestigious faculty is dynamic, creative, and passionately committed to the highest levels of artistic excellence.
 A deeply caring community, they mentor students with a wealth of professional expertise, balancing rigorous expectations with compassion and wisdom.
 At Shenandoah, you will study with, and perform for, award-winning composers, Metropolitan Opera singers, Grammy Award winning conductors and international competition winners.
 You will learn from leading scholars in music and premiere works created by accomplished dance artists and cutting-edge directors.
 Shenandoah Conservatory’s faculty embodies the highest levels of professional accomplishment and the deepest commitment to furthering the artistic growth and creative aspirations of students in every discipline.

-Auxiliary Adjunct Associate Professor, Jazz and TrumpetFull Biography
+Auxiliary Adjunct Associate Professor, Jazz & TrumpetFull Biography